humbletechie/devops-interview-questions/README.md

 2) How do you merge feature branch to master branch?
 3) The work flow of git after the application is developed.

+## SQL Interview Questions

+1) What is the difference between where and having clause?
+2) What is the difference between rank and dense rank?